Fran Lebowitz: Metropolitan Life and Social Studies, and The Fran Lebowitz Reader

+Later career

 Since the mid-1990s, Lebowitz has been known for her decades-long writer's block.
 Her last published book was Mr. Chas and Lisa Sue Meet the Pandas (1994), a children's book about giant pandas living in New York City who long to move to Paris.
 Since that time, Lebowitz has worked on various book projects that have not been completed.
-This includes Exterior Signs of Wealth, a long-overdue, unfinished novel, purportedly about rich people who want to be artists and artists who want to be rich.
+This includes Exterior Signs of Wealth, an unfinished novel purportedly about rich people who want to be artists and artists who want to be rich.
 Another book, Progress, was excerpted in Vanity Fair in 2004, but has yet to be completed.
 When discussing her writer's block, she said: "My editor—who, whenever I introduce him as my editor, always says, 'easiest job in town'—he says that the paralysis I have about writing is caused by an excessive reverence for the written word, and I think that's probably true."

 Lebowitz (right) with Harold Augenbraum, Wallace Shawn and Deborah Eisenberg during a panel discussion at the 2011 Brooklyn Book Festival.
 Since the 1980s, Lebowitz has largely supported herself with speaking engagements.

 Due to her writer's block, Lebowitz has largely supported herself with television appearances and speaking engagements.
 She has said, "It's what I wanted my entire life.
 People asking me my opinion, and people not allowed to interrupt."
 She tours as a public speaker, represented by the Steven Barclay Agency.
 In addition, she has made several appearances on Late Night with David Letterman and had a recurring role as Judge Janice Goldberg on the television drama Law & Order from 2001 to 2007.
 She does still write journalistic pieces; Lebowitz has been employed as a contributing editor and occasional columnist for Vanity Fair since 1997.